 Babies are pretty clean and don’t need much soap.
 In fact, too much soap will strip your baby’s natural oils and will dry out the skin.
 The all-natural Earth Mama Angel Baby Wash is my favorite for both skin and hair.
 And don’t have sticker stock: the 34 oz. foaming wash lasted over a year for me!

 Why you’ll love: made without synthetic fragrances, triclosan, phthalates, parabens, harsh sulfates, petrochemicals, petroleum or petroleum byproducts.
 And the buy in bulk option = less waste of packaging.

 Note: this is not a “no-tear” formula (those are typically made with the bad stuff).
 Use the self-foaming bottle so the wash stays just where you want it, and use extra care around the eyes.

 Other Items Needed for Bathing

 - Organic Bamboo Baby/Toddler Towel — Save money by passing on the small thin infant towels that don’t absorb and don’t last.
-This organic bamboo bath towel is super soft, eco-friendly and large enough (35″ x 35″) to be with your baby at least a few years or more.
-And it still has the hood for cute photo opps.
+This organic bamboo bath towel is super soft, eco-friendly and large enough (35″ x 35″) to be used at least a few years or more.
+And it still has the hood for cute photo opps with your happiest baby.

-- Organic Washcloths — Although marketed as wipes, you’ll love to keep the Charlie Banana organic cotton cloths within arm’s reach to clean our baby’s soft skin.
+- Organic Washcloths — Although marketed as wipes, you’ll love to keep the Charlie Banana organic cotton soft washcloth within arm’s reach to clean your baby’s skin.
 It comes as a handy 10-pack and a percentage of the sale is donated to Operation Smile.